devbymike/mk3y.com/_posts/2015-11-03-I-am-an-atheist.md

 Anger that those beliefs that I held, do in fact inflict massive societal ill.
 Cause harm to millions of people in various types of ways.
 And in some cases are holding our society as a whole back.

 But in this, there is also great relief and peace.

-The lie of sin is removed from my life.
-I can make mistakes, dust off my feet and move forward.
+No longer burdened by the concept of sin, I can make mistakes, dust off my feet and move forward.
 I am accountable for my mistakes.
 I am not a broken person who needs Jesus.
 There is no hole in my heart that only God can fill.
 These are lies of bondage.

 A new view on life and it’s meaning.
 It feels richer and more beautiful than before.
 Rather than living my life for some final reward, I live in the here and the now.
 The present moment.
 There is no fear of uncertainty, no fear of hell fire.
 No fear or worry about whether I have the right theology.

 I want to close with a quote by Christopher Hitchens